Finding Legal Help

 Finding a Lawyer

-Use one of these directories to find a lawyer, or ask friends and family to recommend an lawyer.
+Use one of these directories to find a lawyer, or ask friends and family to recommend a lawyer.
 Court staff cannot recommend lawyers.

-- Utah State Bar's attorney directory (licensedlawyer.org) to search for attorneys by area of practice.
+- Utah State Bar's lawyer directory to search for lawyers by area of practice.

 Other Ways to Hire a Lawyer

-Many people think they can't afford to hire an attorney.
+Many people think they can't afford to hire a lawyer.
 Here are two options provided by the Utah State Bar that may help:

 Modest Means Lawyer Referral Program